Darwin Awards: Capable of sound judgment

 In 2011, the awards targeted a 16-year-old boy in Leeds who died stealing copper wiring.
 In 2012, Northcutt made similar light of a 14-year-old girl in Brazil who was killed while leaning out of a school bus window, but she was "disqualified" for the award itself because of the likely public objection owing to the girl's age, which Northcutt asserts is based on "magical thinking".

-Under this rule, and for reasons of good taste, individuals whose misfortune was caused by mental impairment or disability are not eligible for a Darwin Award, primarily to avoid mocking or making light of the disabled, and to ensure that the awards do not celebrate or trivialize tragedies involving vulnerable individuals.
+Under this rule, and for reasons of good taste, individuals whose misfortune was caused by mental impairment or disability are not eligible for a Darwin Award, primarily to avoid mocking or making light of disabled people, and to ensure that the awards do not celebrate or trivialize tragedies involving vulnerable individuals.
 The same rule also disqualifies children under the age of 16 from winning the award.

 Reception

 The Darwin Awards have received varying levels of scrutiny from the scientific community.
-In his book Encyclopedia of Evolution, biology professor Stanley A. Rice comments: "Despite the tremendous value of these stories as entertainment, it is unlikely that they represent evolution in action", citing the nonexistence of "judgment impairment genes".
+In his book Encyclopedia of Evolution, biology professor Stanley A. Rice comments: "Despite the tremendous value of these stories as entertainment, it is unlikely that they represent evolution in action", stating that their stupidity could reflect their upbringing, and is less reflective of intelligence but rather impulsivity.
+And that impulsivity is a genetic trait in humans that can have evolutionary drawbacks, but remains because it also benefits in avoiding missed opportunities.
 On an essay in the book The Evolution of Evil, professor Nathan Hallanger acknowledges that the Darwin Awards are meant as black humor, but associates them with the eugenics movement of the early 20th century.
 University of Oxford biophysicist Sylvia McLain, writing for The Guardian, says that while the Darwin Awards are "clearly meant to be funny", they do not accurately represent how genetics work, further noting "...that 'smart' people do stupid things all the time."
 Geologist and science communicator Sharon A. Hill has criticized the Darwin Awards on both scientific and ethical grounds, claiming that many factors in addition to genetics impact personal intelligence and judgement.
 She then says the awards exemplify "ignorance" and "heartlessness".